jdegger1/2025SpinMotorTutorial/README.md

 - configureBindings
 - and creating a Joystick button

+### Constants
-When a constant is used, refer to Constants, it covers:
+When a constant is used, refer to [Constants](https://github.com/jdegger1/2025SpinMotorTutorial/blob/main/src/main/java/frc/robot/Constants.java), it covers:
 - Why we use constants
 - and Static variables